Battling cancer, Washington Boro native John Sherick ends 49-year run as Sunday school teacher

 But that’s not the reason Sherick, a Washington Boro native and Columbia Borough High School alumnus, will never again teach Sunday school.

 Sherick was diagnosed with pancreatic cancer in late March.
 He was told then he had about three to six months to live.
-Sherick, at 87 years old, has opted to forego treatment.
+Sherick, at 87 years old, has opted to forgo treatment.

 “When I realized I had it, I read about it and learned the chances of having treatment be successful was very slim,” Sherick said.
 “I could’ve gone the chemo route.
 But I’ve always said, ‘I’m never going to take chemotherapy.
 It’s too debilitating.’
 The other option was an operation.
 It would’ve been lengthy and very painful, with a long recovery time.
 I didn’t feel up to that.
 Why go through that?
 I’m a Christian.
 I’m ready to go.
 I know where I’m going and that’s all that matters.”